State Fuel Assistance-

 Contact Information: Please visit their website for a list of homeownership programs.

 Tenant-based vouchers, such as Section 8, MRVP, and AHVP, are rent vouchers that let people choose their own housing anywhere they want to live.
 If a family moves, the rent assistance moves with them.
 In order to be eligible for the voucher, a family must have an income below the limits of this program.

 Contact Information: Please visit their website for more information on tenant-based vouchers.

 There are many housing choices for Massachusetts residents who cannot live safely on their own.
 These include Adult Foster Care, assisted living, congregate housing, Group Adult Foster Care, HIV/AIDS housing, and nursing homes.

 One-Stop Career Centers

 One-Stop Career Centers are state-funded job centers that help workers find jobs and help employers find workers.
 These centers provide access to a variety of job assistance services, including working with experienced career counselors, attending workshops and short-term training, accessing up-to-date local, statewide and national job listings, using a PC to hunt for jobs, develop your resume, write cover letters, and more.
 Most services are free and open to anyone.

-Contact Information: Please call the Division of Career Services at 617-626-5300 for more information, or click here to find a Career Center.
+Contact Information: click here to find a Career Center.